-We are a predominately point-to-point system carrier, with the majority of our routes touching at least one of our six focus cities: New York, Boston, Fort Lauderdale-Hollywood, Orlando, Long Beach and San Juan, Puerto Rico.
-During 2015, over 86% of our customers flew on non-stop itineraries.
+We are a predominately point-to-point system carrier, with the majority of our routes touching at least one of our six Focus Cities: New York, Boston, Fort Lauderdale-Hollywood, Orlando, Long Beach and San Juan, Puerto Rico.
+During 2016, over 94.5% of our Customers flew on non-stop itineraries.

 Leisure traveler focused airlines are often faced with high seasonality.
-As a result, we continually work to manage our mix of customers to include both business travelers and travelers visiting friends and relatives, or VFR.
+As a result, we continually work to manage our mix of Customers to include both business travelers and travelers visiting friends and relatives, or VFR.
 VFR travelers tend to be slightly less seasonal and less susceptible to economic downturns than traditional leisure destination travelers.
-Understanding the purpose of our customers' travel helps us optimize destinations, strengthen our network and increase unit revenues.
-All six of our focus cities are in regions with a diverse mix of traffic and were profitable in 2015.
+Understanding the purpose of our Customers' travel helps us optimize destinations, strengthen our network and increase unit revenues.
+All six of our Focus Cities are in regions with a diverse mix of traffic and were profitable in 2016.

-As of December 31, 2015, our network served 93 BlueCities in 28 states, the District of Columbia, the Commonwealth of Puerto Rico, the U.S. Virgin Islands, and 19 countries in the Caribbean and Latin America.
-In 2015, we commenced service to six new BlueCities including Antigua, our 34th BlueCity in the Caribbean and Latin America.
+As of December 31, 2016, our network served 100 BlueCities in 29 states, the District of Columbia, the Commonwealth of Puerto Rico, the U.S. Virgin Islands, and 21 countries in the Caribbean and Latin America.
+In 2016, we commenced service to eight new BlueCities including four destinations in Cuba and Quito, Ecuador.

 We also made changes across our network by announcing new routes between existing BlueCities.
 We group our capacity distribution based upon geographical regions rather than on a mileage or a length-of-haul basis.
 The historic distribution of ASMs, or capacity, by region for the years ending December 31 was:

-Capacity Distribution 2015 2014 2013
+Capacity Distribution 2016 2015 2014

-Caribbean & Latin America (1) 30.2% 31.4% 28.1%
+Caribbean & Latin America (1) 30.1% 30.2% 31.4%

-Florida 29.2 29.3 30.9
+Florida 29.1 29.2 29.3

-Transcontinental 28.5 26.3 27.9
+Transcontinental 28.8 28.5 26.3

-East 5.7 5.7 5.0
+East 5.4 5.7 5.7

-Central 3.8 4.7 5.2
+Central 4.1 3.8 4.7

-West 2.6 2.6 2.9
+West 2.5 2.6 2.6

 TOTAL 100.0% 100.0% 100.0%

-(1) Domestic operations as defined by the Department of Transport, or DOT, include Puerto Rico and the U.S. Virgin Islands, but for the purposes of the capacity distribution table above we have included these locations in the Caribbean and Latin America region.
+Domestic operations as defined by the U.S. Department of Transport, or DOT, include Puerto Rico and the U.S. Virgin Islands, but for the purposes of the capacity distribution table above we have included these locations in the Caribbean and Latin America region.

+During the past decade we invested in our network, which had been dominated by the New York area with over half of our ASMs.
 Our network growth over the past few years has been focused on the business traveler in Boston as well as travelers to the Caribbean and Latin America region.
 We expect to focus on increasing our presence in Fort Lauderdale-Hollywood where we believe there is an opportunity to increase our operations to destinations throughout the Caribbean and Latin America.
 Our plan is supported by significant investment from the Broward County Aviation Department in the airport and surrounding facilities.
+Our increased focus on Boston and Fort Lauderdale-Hollywood makes our ASMs more balanced and the overall network is stronger.